Harker Concert Series

-We have exciting construction taking place this summer and through next school year on our upper school campus, building a new gym and theater.
+We have exciting construction continuing this school year on our upper school campus; our new athletic center opened Aug.
+18 and our new performing arts center will open in early February.
 During the construction time we will be suspending the Harker Teacher Institute, Harker Concert Series and Harker Speaker Series, but we look forward to continuing them in our wonderful new spaces.

 Eastman Jazz Quartet

 Coming together for a rare West Coast appearance, the Eastman Jazz Quartet features four experienced and respected instructors from the University of Rochester’s Eastman School of Music: pianist Harold Danko, trumpeter Clay Jenkins, bassist Jeff Campbell and drummer Rich Thompson.
 The members’ performance backgrounds include stints with legends such as Chet Baker, Tito Puente, James Williams, Buddy Rich and the Count Basie Orchestra.
 In addition to their work as performers and educators, quartet members have appeared on acclaimed recordings such as “Chet Baker in Tokyo,” “CrossWeave” by the Kim Richmond/Clay Jenkins Ensemble and “Stop-Start” by Trio East, a group featuring three of the quartet’s members.